Click HERE to watch video.

 First, I don’t think I could make a living at anything I love doing so much that I’d want to do it every single day for the rest of my life.

 Second, work is work.
-And no matter how much you love your job – and I do – you still have to do things you don't enjoy.
+And no matter how much you love your job – and I do – you still have to do things you don’t enjoy.
 How do I know?
-I paid bills and did today, that's how.
+I paid bills and did accounting today, that’s how.

 Third, I think that whether you enjoy the day or not often has less to do with what you’re doing or where you’re doing it than with who you are.